 Coins of Vespasian from Ephesus

-The subjects of today's post are two Roman Imperial denarius with amazing Eastern portraits of Vespasian.
 The first with a reverse female portrait with turreted crown who looks like she could be Vespasian's sister.
 This coin is also interesting as it dates from the transition of power that took place in AD 69.
 These period of transition were often challenging times for the Roman empire and portraits on coins often get confused between rulers.
 The portrait on this coin without the legend is not so obviously Vespasian.

 Vespasian (AD 69-79), AR denarius, Ephesus, July-December 69, die axis 6 o'clock

 Obv: IMP CAES VESPAS AVG, laureate head of Vespasian right